-The Company serves content and platform contracts across Europe and the United States of America through its wholly owned operating subsidiaries: NeoGames Systems Ltd. ("NGS"), incorporated in 2014, and NeoGames Ukraine, incorporated in 2018.
-In 2014, the Company incorporated NeoGames US LLP ("NeoGames US") serving as the active arm for the North American market and in 2018 incorporated NeoGames S.R.O, in the Czech Republic to operate the Company's Czech project.
+The Company serves contracts across Europe and the United States of America through its wholly owned operating subsidiaries: NeoGames Systems Ltd. ("NGS"), incorporated in 2014, and NeoGames Ukraine, incorporated in 2018.
+In 2014, the Company incorporated NeoGames US LLP ("NeoGames US") serving as the active arm for the North American market.
+In 2018 NeoGames S.R.O was incorporated, in the Czech Republic which designate to serve the digital solution for the local leading lottery operator (SAZKA a.s.) up till the end of December 2025.